PhaserEditor2D/PhaserEditor/docs/canvas.rst

 ``upFrame``                       The ``frame``/``frameName`` when the button is in the Up state.
 ================================= =======================================

-When the user click to edit any of the ``(over/out/down/up)Frame`` parameters it shows a dialog to select the new frame, from the list of frames of the same texture, atlas or sprite-sheet.
+When the user clicks to edit any of the ``(over/out/down/up)Frame`` parameters it shows a dialog to select the new frame, from the list of frames of the same texture, atlas or sprite-sheet.

 TileSprite properties